Mouhamadou Fall: Career

 Fall served a nine-month ban from April 2024 to January 2025 for an anti-doping rule violation after testing positive for heptaminol in July 2023.
 In September 2024, Fall was issued with an 18-month ban set to expire in July 2026 for a second anti-doping rule violation for whereabouts failures (missed tests or filing omissions).
-The two sanactions also resulted in the Fall's disqualification of dozens of races from June 2022 to April 2024.
+The two sanctions also resulted in the Fall's disqualification of dozens of races from June 2022 to April 2024.

+Fall competed in the 2026 Enhanced Games.
+In response to Fall’s announcement of intent to compete in the event, the French Anti-Doping Agency stated it would test participating French athletes and enforce sanctions for banned substances.

 Personal life

 Born in Beaumont-sur-Oise, France, Fall is of Senegalese descent.